iiglesiasg/codeChallengeWsockets/README.md

 ## Misc.

 I must confess that I don't feel confident with all the statements I made.
 I am more interested in the Kubernetes ecosystem and platform services in general.
-However, this challenge has given me the aims to improve and refresh some concepts and I took it seriously but for my own satisfaction to understand.
+However, this challenge has given me the aims to improve and refresh some concepts and I took it seriously but for my own satisfaction on understanding.